CRAWFORD COUNTY ANIMAL CONTROL ORDINANCE

 Section 1.
 It shall be unlawful for any person:

-to own any dog four (4) months old or older that does not at all times wear a collar with an identifying tag approved by the Director of the Michigan Department of Agriculture, attached as hereinafter provided, except when engaged in lawful hunting accompanied by its owner; or except the owner, to remove any collar or license tag from a dog.
+- to own any dog four (4) months old or older that does not at all times wear a collar with an identifying tag approved by the Director of the Michigan Department of Agriculture, attached as hereinafter provided, except when engaged in lawful hunting accompanied by its owner.

 Section 2.
-On or before February 28 of each year, the owner of any dog four (4) months old or older, except as provided in Section 3 of this Article, shall apply to the Animal Control Officer, Treasurer or authorized agent of the Treasurer, in writing for a license for each dog owned or kept by said owner.
+Beginning January 1st of each year, every dog must have a current license to be in compliance with this ordinance.
+If the dog possessed a license from the previous year, they owner may have an extension to On or before February 28 of each year to purchase the current year’s license.
+The owner of any dog four (4) months old or older, except as provided in Section 3 of this Article, shall apply to the Animal Control Officer, Treasurer or authorized agent of the Treasurer, in writing for a license for each dog owned or kept by said owner.
 Such application shall state the breed, sex, age, color, and markings of such dog and the name and address of the last previous owner.
 Such application for a license shall be accompanied by proof of vaccination of the dog for rabies by a valid certificate of vaccination for rabies with a vaccine licensed by the United States Department of Agriculture, signed by an accredited veterinarian.
 Dogs attaining the age of four (4) months after February 28, shall have thirty (30) days after attaining four (4) months of age which to obtain a license.
+In addition to the license, the owner of dog under this section shall have a valid certificate of a current vaccination for rabies signed by an accredited veterinarian.
+The rabies vaccination must remain current at all times for any dog older that four (4) months.

 Section 3.
 No dog shall be exempt from the rabies vaccine requirements as herein set forth unless a registered and practicing veterinarian of the State of Michigan certifies in writing that such rabies vaccine would be detrimental to the health of said dog and thereafter the Prosecuting Attorney of Crawford County approves the same in writing.